You can make low fat chicken jalfrezi without losing flavour!

 - 10 cherry tomatoes - cut in half

 - 70ml (1/2 cup) tomato puree

 - 1 generous tbsp mixed powder or curry powder

 - 1/2 tsp chilli powder - more or less to taste

 - 300ml (1 1/4 cup) low fat base curry sauce

 - Heat the oil over medium high heat in a balti pan or similar.
 Stir in the curry leaves, followed immediately by the bell peppers, onion, chillies and spring onions and stir so that the veggies are completely coated with the oil.
 Fry for about two minutes and then add half of the cherry tomatoes and the garlic and ginger paste.
 Fry this for another minute and then add the tomatoe puree.
 Stir it all up to combine.

 - Now add the spices and the base curry sauce.
 Let the sauce simmer for 3 - 5 minutes until you are happy with the consistency. and then add the tandoori chicken tikka.
 You could add raw chicken but you might need to add a little more base sauce or water to help it cook through.

-- When your chicken is heated through, season with salt to taste and garnish with the chopped coriander.
+- When your chicken is heated through add the remaining tomatoes, season with salt to taste and garnish with the chopped coriander.